ericcornelissen/svgo-action/docs/configuring-the-commit.md

 # .github/svgo-action.yml

 commit:
-  title: "This will be the commit message title"
+  title: This will be the commit message title
 ```

 This will result in commit messages that look like: